Exact and Approximate Algorithms for Computing Betweenness Centrality in Directed Graphs: Related work

 \subsection{Dynamic graphs}

-Lee et. al. \cite{proc:www} proposed an algorithm to efficiently update betweenness centralities of vertices when the graph obtains a new edge.
-They reduced the search space by finding a candidate set of vertices whose betweenness centralities can be updated.
-Bergamini et. al. \cite{DBLP:conf/alenex/BergaminiMS15} presented approximate algorithms that update betweenness scores of all vertices when an edge is inserted or the weight of an edge decreases.
+Lee et.al.~\cite{proc:www} proposed an algorithm to efficiently update betweenness centrality of vertices when the graph obtains a new edge.
+They reduced the search space by finding a candidate set of vertices whose betweenness scores can be updated.
+Bergamini et.al. \cite{DBLP:conf/alenex/BergaminiMS15} presented approximate algorithms that update betweenness scores of all vertices when an edge is inserted or the weight of an edge decreases.
 They used the algorithm of \cite{Riondato2016} as the building block.
-Hayashi et. al. \cite{DBLP:journals/pvldb/HayashiAY15} proposed a fully dynamic algorithm for estimating betweenness centrality of all vertices in a large dynamic network.
+Hayashi et.al. \cite{DBLP:journals/pvldb/HayashiAY15} proposed a fully dynamic algorithm for estimating betweenness centrality of all vertices in a large dynamic network.
 Their algorithm is based on two data structures: {\em hypergraph sketch} that keeps track of SPDs, and {\em two-ball index} that helps to identify the parts of hypergraph sketches that require updates.
+An overview on dynamical algorithms for updating betweenness centrality in dynamic graphs can be found in \cite{https://doi.org/10.1002/widm.1393}.